pderop/reactor-netty-httpclient-benchmarks/README.md

         at java.base/java.lang.Thread.run(Thread.java:1583)
 ```

-- with work steal mode, for the Gatling/Post2 scenarion, we can see this exception in the forntend:
+- with work steal mode, for the Gatling/Post2 scenarion, we can see this exception in the frontend:
 ```
 io.netty.util.IllegalReferenceCountException: refCnt: 0, decrement: 1
         at io.netty.util.internal.ReferenceCountUpdater.toLiveRealRefCnt(ReferenceCountUpdater.java:83)